Sarthak-G0yal/Homelab-IaC/README.md

    ```bash
    cd terraform/environments/homelab/databases
    ```
-2. Ensure the `common.auto.tfvars` symlink exists and your local `terraform.tfvars` is configured.
+2. Ensure the `secrets.auto.tfvars` symlink exists and your local configurations are set.
 3. Apply the infrastructure:
    ```bash
    terraform init